Skip to main content

 Supervisor: Eric ShafferMar.
 2024 - Apr.
 2024

-• Developed an adventure puzzle-solving game demo in a team of five, themed after Infinity Blade using Unreal Engine Blueprints.
+• In a team of 5, developed an adventure puzzle-solving game demo inspired by Infinity Blade, using Unreal Engine 5 and Blueprints.

 Relevant courses: